avcixm/academicprofile/research.md

 <details>
   <summary><small>Submitted</small></summary>
   <ol>
-    <li>Stochastic representation of solutions for the parabolic Cauchy problem with variable exponent coefficients.
-Under review.</li>
+    <li>Stochastic representation of solutions for the parabolic Cauchy problem with variable exponent coefficients.</li>
     <li>On the geometric Brownian motion with state-dependent variable exponent diffusion term.
 Under review.</li>
     <li>Monotone operator methods for a class of nonlocal multi-phase variable exponent problems.
 Under review.</li>
     <li>Existence and uniqueness results for a singular elliptic problem governed by an anisotropic (p(⋅), q(⋅))-Kirchhoff-type operator.
 Under review.</li>